kubernetes/kubernetes/docs/resources.md

   * Case is significant: "m" and "M" are not the same, so "k" is not a valid SI suffix.
 There are no power-of-two equivalents for SI suffixes that represent multipliers less than 1.
   * These conventions only apply to resource quantities, not arbitrary values.

-Internally (i.e., everywhere else), Kubernetes will represent resource quantities as integers so it can avoid problems with rounding errors, and will not use strings to represent numeric values.
+Internally (i.e., everywhere else), LMKTFY will represent resource quantities as integers so it can avoid problems with rounding errors, and will not use strings to represent numeric values.
 To achieve this, quantities that naturally have fractional parts (e.g., CPU seconds/second) will be scaled to integral numbers of milli-units (e.g., milli-CPUs) as soon as they are read in.
 Internal APIs, data structures, and protobufs will use these scaled integer units.
 Raw measurement data such as usage may still need to be tracked and calculated using floating point values, but internally they should be rescaled to avoid some values being in milli-units and some not.
   * Note that reading in a resource quantity and writing it out again may change the way its values are represented, and truncate precision (e.g., 1.0001 may become 1.000), so comparison and difference operations (e.g., by an updater) must be done on the internal representations.
-  * Avoiding milli-units in external representations has advantages for people who will use Kubernetes, but runs the risk of developers forgetting to rescale or accidentally using floating-point representations.
+  * Avoiding milli-units in external representations has advantages for people who will use LMKTFY, but runs the risk of developers forgetting to rescale or accidentally using floating-point representations.
 That seems like the right choice.
 We will try to reduce the risk by providing libraries that automatically do the quantization for JSON/YAML inputs.

 ### Resource specifications

 Both users and a number of system components, such as schedulers, (horizontal) auto-scalers, (vertical) auto-sizers, load balancers, and worker-pool managers need to reason about resource requirements of workloads, resource capacities of nodes, and resource usage.
-Kubernetes divides specifications of *desired state*, aka the Spec, and representations of *current state*, aka the Status.
+LMKTFY divides specifications of *desired state*, aka the Spec, and representations of *current state*, aka the Status.
 Resource requirements and total node capacity fall into the specification category, while resource usage, characterizations derived from usage (e.g., maximum usage, histograms), and other resource demand signals (e.g., CPU load) clearly fall into the status category and are discussed in the Appendix for now.

 Resource requirements for a container or pod should have the following form:
 ```